 Reheating old coffee causes significant flavor changes.

-It gets bitter, rancid, and sour.
-Not only that, the pleasant smell of coffee disappears too.
+It gets a rancid, sour and bitter taste.
+Not only can it taste bad, the pleasant smell of coffee disappears too.

-However, similar consequences happen if you leave the coffee cold, although the oils will only go bad after around 4 hours.
+However, similar consequences happen if you leave the coffee cold, although the oils in cold coffee will only go bad after around 4 hours.

-If you’re wondering why does reheated coffee taste bad, it’s because the chemical composition is changed during the reheating process.
+If you’re wondering why does reheated coffee taste bad, it’s because the chemical composition of the cold coffee is changed during the reheating process.

 However, reheating day-old coffee won't affect the levels of caffeine present, which is a bonus as that means the coffee will give you the same energy boost.

 Besides the disadvantages when it comes to taste and smell, there are no health problems to experience as a result of reheating coffee.
 After all, it’s still the same ingredients that you put in at the start so when you drink the coffee it's the same ingredients as freshly brewed coffee.

 Only the oils degrade, causing the bitterness to increase and the scent to fade from your morning cup of coffee.